NHSDigital/electronic-prescription-service-account-resources/README.md

 - SplunkDeliveryStreamProcessorRole - role used by SplunkDeliveryStreamProcessor
 - SplunkDeliveryStreamProcessorLogGroup - used by SplunkDeliveryStreamProcessor lambda
 - SplunkDeliveryStreamProcessorInvokeRole - used by delivery stream to invoke SplunkDeliveryStreamProcessor lambda
+- CertExpiryCheckFunction & common resources - lambda used to check cert expiry
+- SlackAlertsSnsTopic - SNS topic used to pass Cloudwatch (& other) alerts to the Slack Alerter lambda
+- SlackAlerter & common resources - lambda used to process, format and post incoming alerts to eps alert slack channels
 - LambdaInsightsCloudwatchLogGroup - log group for lambda insights
 - CertExpiryCheckFunction - lambda function to check certificate expiry dates
 - CertExpiryCheckFunctionScheduleEvent - schedule to run CertExpiryCheckFunction